xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/mkdocker.1.rst

 \ **dockerflag**\

  A JSON string which will be used as parameters to create a docker.
-Please reference https://docs.docker.com/engine/reference/api/docker_remote_api_v1.22/ for more information about which parameters can be specified.
+Reference https://docs.docker.com/engine/reference/api/docker_remote_api_v1.22/ for more information about which parameters can be specified.

  Some useful flags are: